conradwt/rails-setup-guide-for-macos/README.md

 25. create and/or setup SSH keys

-    - have existing ssh keys
+    - if you have SSH keys

       - create SSH folder in home directory